fanoframework/fanoframework.github.io/working-with-router/index.md

     procedure buildRoutes(const cntr : IDependencyContainer; const rtr : IRouter);
 end;
 ```

-If you want to replace router with different implementation, you can override `buildRouter()` method of `TBasicAppServiceProvider`.

-## Create route

-### <a name="route-builder"></a>Route builder

-To build application routes, you need to create class that implements `IRouteBuilder` interface.
 Fano Framework provides base abstract class `TRouteBuilder` which you can extend and implement its `buildRoutes()` method and pass it when creating application instance as shown in following code,

 ```
     TAppRoutes = class(TRouteBuilder)